 - Sharks and Minnows: Good for larger groups in a pool, or shallow water where the ends of the field can be designated with floats or flags.
 One person starts as the shark, everyone else lines up on one end as minnows.
 On command, the minnows try to make it across the play area without getting tagged.
 Once they are tagged, they become sharks.
 If they make it to safety, they have to go across again.
 Last minnow wins!

 - Chicken fights: Good for older kids in lakes or large pools where there aren’t concrete edges to fall against.
 In waist deep water, one player climbs on the other’s shoulders, and they joust.
 Whoever stays up wins.
 Can be arranged as a tournament.

 - Treasure hunt: For a few swimmers in a pool.
 Drop rings, sinking pool toys or coins in the water.
 For stronger swimmers, drop in deeper water.
 Whoever brings the most targets to the surface wins!

-Of course, there are dozens of games you could play, but we hope these favorites of ours inspire you to get out there and enjoy the water this 4th of July!
-Have fun, be safe and we’ll see you back at the pool soon!
+We hope these favorites of ours inspire you to get out there and enjoy the water this 4th of July!
+Have fun, be safe, and we’ll see you back at FOSS soon!